mongodb/docs/source/release-notes/release-advisories/advisories-v4.4.rst

 Compatible MongoDB Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~

+If |onprem| manages your MongoDB Tools, the tool versions are upgraded
+when you upgrade |onprem|.

 If you run |onprem| 4.4.0 in
 :doc:`local mode </tutorial/configure-local-mode>`, you must
 :dl:`download and install a compatible version of the MongoDB Tools <database-tools>`.